lolmaus/ember-element-query/README.md

     .my-component[from-medium][to-large] {}
     ```

-  👆 Note how much shorter rule definitions are.
+  👆 Note how much shorter the usage is, both in rule definitions and rule applications.